CANADA 150 - JANET PERLMAN

 David and Alison have also directed numerous animated TV commercials as well as developed and written for other productions, including the award-winning UK series Peppa Pig.
 They co-developed the series Shaun the Sheep for Aardman Animations.
 David and Alison have also written and directed live-action short films and documentaries.

-They are currently near completion on their latest short animated film, Animal Behaviour, produced by the National Film Board of Canada.
-Animal Behaviour is a 2d-drawn animation film, produced using 2d animation software.
-The film is about a group therapy session, with animals.
+Their latest short animated film is Animal Behaviour, produced by the National Film Board of Canada.
+Animal Behaviour is a 2d drawn animation film, produced using 2d animation software.
+The film is about a group therapy session, with animals and has been in official selection at numerous international film festivals and also won the grand prix at Brazil’s Anima Mundi Animation Festival.

 Director, Animator, Writer